Christmas Pet Safety: Tips For Dogs and Cats This Festive Season

 While we're relishing delicious festive spreads, some foods are a big no-no for our pets.
 Keep these away from curious noses:

 • Chocolate: A holiday favourite for us, but a big danger for our pets.
 The ingredient in chocolate intended for humans, which is problematic for our pets is Theobromine.
 This damages the nervous system in cats and dogs and can be fatal, with dark chocolate being the biggest risk.
-Don’t leave any temptingly wrapped chocolate gifts under the Christmas tree, in stockings and keep any chocolate well out your pets reach at all times.
-Be mindful of chocolate advent calendars and tree decorations too.
+Don’t leave any temptingly wrapped chocolate gifts under the Christmas tree or in stockings and instead keep it well out your pets reach at all times.
+Be mindful of chocolate advent calendars and tree decorations too!

 • Xylitol: Found in sugar-free treats, sweets and candy canes.
 Xylitol can also be known as birch sugar so carefully check labels to keep these treats out of reach.
 Even small amounts are highly toxic to pets.

 • Alcohol: Watch where you leave your glass of Christmas tipple.
-Alcohol is deadly to both dogs and cats.
+Alcohol is deadly to both dogs and cats but can be quite tempting for them if the drink contains cream.

 A Weimaraner dog sitting close the dining table watching intently as adults serve Christmas dinner

-Symptoms of your pet eating something toxic include:
+Symptoms of your pet eating something that may be toxic to them include:

 • Wretching, vomiting, diarrhoea, drooling or fits.